phnxdgtl/zfw/README.md

 That will look at all routes, find forms, and check them.

 We should probably allow a route name to be passed in as a main parameter, so that we can just check one single form.
-(This will be quicker and also easier when testing).
+(This will be quicker and also easier when testing)..